What We Do in the Shadows: Plot

-The vampires are furious when they discover Nick has indirectly caused Petyr's death, and Deacon tries to kill Nick before being interrupted by a police welfare check, but Viago hypnotizes them into not noticing anything out of the ordinary.
+The vampires are furious when they discover Nick has indirectly caused Petyr's death, and Deacon tries to kill Nick before being interrupted by a police welfare check, but Viago hypnotises them into not noticing anything out of the ordinary.
 Once the police leave, Nick is banished from the flat by the remaining vampires, though Stu is permitted to come as he pleases.

 Several months later, the vampires receive an invitation to the annual Unholy Masquerade, hosted for the local undead population of vampires, zombies, and witches.
-Vladislav refuses to attend after learning that "the Beast" will be the guest of honor.
-When Viago and Deacon arrive at the ball, they find in attendance Nick, Stu and Jackie, the latter of whom has been turned into a vampire by Nick.
+Vladislav refuses to attend after learning that "the Beast" will be the guest of honour.
+When Viago and Deacon arrive at the ball, they find in attendance Nick, Stu, and Jackie, the latter of whom has been turned into a vampire by Nick.
 "The Beast" is revealed to be Vladislav's ex-girlfriend Pauline, and when Stu and the camera crew are discovered to be living humans, the party guests threaten to kill and feed on them.
 Vladislav arrives and fights with Pauline's new boyfriend Julian.
 Stu impales Julian on a flagpole, and the vampires and camera crew escape the ball with him, only to encounter a rival pack of werewolves who transform under the full moon.
 Stu and one of the cameramen are mauled.
 Believing Stu to be dead, the vampires run away and grieve for him.

-After an indeterminate amount of time, Nick returns to the flat with Stu, who reveals he has survived the attack and transformed into a werewolf.
+After an indeterminate amount of time, Nick returns to the flat with Stu, who reveals he has survived the attack and was transformed into a werewolf.
 With Stu's urging, the pack visits the vampires along with Stu, and Nick's banishment is rescinded as well.
 Though momentarily apprehensive, Deacon invites the werewolf pack inside.
 Viago also reconnects and rekindles his romance with Katherine, whom he turns into a vampire.
 Scenes during the credits reveal that Vladislav has gotten back together with Pauline, repeating his cycle of self-inflicted torture over his relationship with her; and Jackie's husband is now serving as her familiar.
-A post-credits scene shows Deacon attempting to hypnotize the audience to forget the events of the film.
+A post-credits scene shows Deacon attempting to hypnotise the audience to forget the events of the film.